stavenko/nim-glm/README.md

 * Changes regarding based to C++glm and glsl

-  - the `mod` function is called `modulo` instead. `mod` is already an operator in Nim and has it's own meaning that is very different to the meaning of the `mod` function in glsl.
+  - the `mod` function is called `floorMod` instead. `mod` is already an operator in Nim and has it's own meaning that is very different to the meaning of the `mod` function in glsl.
 The name `fmod` is also not good, because `fmod` in c++ has also a different meaning.
-    Therefore `mod` is simply named `modulo` in nim-glm.
-The other mod functions all have a behavior towards zero, modulo does not have this.
+    The function `floorMod` from the ``math`` package has the same meaning as the `mod` function in glsl.
+Therefore `mod` is simply named `floorMod` to be at least consistent with the Nim standard library.
+The `mod` operator always rounds towards zero, I recommend to never use this operator.

   - swizzle support.
 Unlike c++, Nim allows pretty well to implement swizzling.
 So it is implemented with least amount of surprise.